nikgraf/webvr-experiments/README.md

 # WebVR Experiments

-A collection of ReactVR experiments (potentially A-Frame and WebVR using ReasonML &amp; Elm)
+A collection of React VR &amp; A-Frame experiments (potentially ReasonML &amp; Elm in the future)

 ## Hello World (ReactVR)